aicwebtech/biblesupersearch_api/readme.txt

 * Now, point a subdomain (Something like https://biblesupersearch-api.your-domain.com) to path/to/biblesupersearch_api/public

 * Navigate to this subdomain to complete the installation process.
+    You will set a username and password for the API Manager as part of this process.

 * Once the API is fully installed, point your Bible SuperSearch client software to the subdomain.
     * Standalone